top of page

 I have also witnessed the continuous growth of urban environments throughout my lifetime.
 Whether accelerated by migration or immigration, it contributed to the disintegration of communal wisdom and social consciousness.
 Thus, the coherent vision for the redevelopment of the city became unattainable.

-The path to making a large image of “staying power” is bumpy and full of trials.
-It is often necessary to shape the engaging view of a particular environment by making a series of small studies along the way.
+The path to a large image execution with the attribute of “staying power” is bumpy and full of trials.
+It is often necessary to shape an engaging view of a particular environment by making a series of small studies along the way.

 Beech Woods in Dundas Valley.jpg